-Due to the dates of manufacture of the compression ignition emergency engines listed above, the engines are not subject to the New Source Performance Standards (NSPS) Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (CI ICE), 40 C.F.R.
-Part 60, Subpart IIII since the units were manufactured prior to April 1, 2006.
+Due to the date of manufacture of Generator #1, the engine is not subject to the New Source Performance Standards (NSPS) Standards of Performance for Stationary Compression Ignition Internal Combustion Engines (CI ICE), 40 C.F.R.
+Part 60, Subpart IIII since the unit was manufactured prior to April 1, 2006.
 [40 C.F.R. § 60.4200]